-00:00Copy video clip URL Footage of a preliminary hearing for the David Duke presidential campaign, whose place on the Illinois ballot was contested.
+00:00Copy video clip URL Footage of a preliminary hearing for the presidential campaign of Ku Klux Klan Grand Wizard David Duke, whose place on the Illinois ballot was contested.

 03:00Copy video clip URL Dawn Larson, organizer of a petition to put David Duke on the ballot in Illinois, talks about her efforts to a reporter.
 “So you think that anyone who wants to run for president of the United States should be allowed to run?”
 “Absolutely.”
 She then talks about inconsistencies in the primary system, and points out that New Hampshire and Iowa voters have many more choices for candidates than residents of other states.

 05:52Copy video clip URL A Channel 7 reporter talks to David Garris, who filed a complaint against Bill Clinton for filing too many ballot petition signatures.
 “I’m really not looking to get Bill Clinton off the ballot–I’m looking for a revision of law here.
 I believe that everyone has the right to be on the ballot.”

 07:12Copy video clip URL Stamets interviews Garris and Larson.
 Larson explains that Duke filed less signatures than needed, but was within 200 signatures of the requirement.
 Bill Clinton, on the other hand, filed more than 1,000 signatures over the legal limit.

 10:16Copy video clip URL Art Jones, a candidate for congress in Illinois and a member of the Illinois Nazi party, about his support for Pat Buchanan over George H.W.
 Bush’s “increasingly liberal” policies.
 “I think if Patrick Buchanan was not on the ballot here, a lot of Patrick Buchanan’s supporters, such as myself, would willingly cast a vote for David Duke over that of President Bush.”